molgenis/molgenis-emx2/README.md

 *  ENSURE PASSWORD IS NOT IN THE LOGS

 ### first
+*  fix anonymous access granting on tables
+*  check roundtrip download/update of data and model
 *  prefilter UI in case of overlapping keys so you don't get unexpected errors
 *  collection level permissions (based on rule)
 *  oicd integration